pwt/SonosKeyController/README.md

 This is a small Python script that waits for keyboard input at the console.
 Keyboard inputs trigger calls to the Sonos HTTP API [1], which controls various Sonos functions.

-The script is especially useful with a **FLIRC** [2], a USB dongle that is programmed to recognise infrared (IR) codes from arbitrary IR remotes, and then translates them into keyboard key-presses.
+The script is especially useful with a **FLIRC** [2], a USB dongle that is programmed to recognise infrared (IR) codes from arbitrary IR remotes, and then translate them into keyboard key-presses.
 Using the script with a FLIRC enables IR control of Sonos systems.

 The script can also be used with anything else that presents as a keyboard connected directly to the computer on which the script is running.
-Note that since the script runs as a console program, it's only really suitably hosted on headless hosts.
-I run it on a Raspberry Pi near the Sonos CONNECT that it controls.
+Note that since the script runs as a console program, it's only really suitable for running on headless hosts.
+I run it on a Raspberry Pi near the Sonos Connect that it controls.

 ## Requirements

 A working Python environment running on a suitable host, and a working installation of Sonos HTTP API [1] running either on the same host or elsewhere on the local network.
-The script should work under Python 2 or 3.
+The script should work under Python 2.x or 3.x.

 The script is intended to run as a console program in order to accept keyboard input from a directly attached keyboard, FLIRC, etc.